kanadsen/ME_773_PROJECT/README.md

 # ME-773-PROJECT
 Topic : Federated Learning for Predictive Maintainance

+How to start federated Learning;
-Study the following topics:
+* Split the train and test set into two parts.
+One for central training  c Study the following topics:
 1. [matthiaslau / Turbofan-Federated-Learning-POC](https://github.com/matthiaslau/Turbofan-Federated-Learning-POC)  [STUDY THIS FIRST]
 2. https://github.com/MALLI7622/Federated-Blockchain-Anamoly-Detection